The Tender Within the Tender: How Leadership Tone Shapes Commissioner Confidence

 - Routine: “We use an Outcomes Ladder (awareness → assisted practice → guided independence → independent → generalised).
 Progress is reviewed monthly.”

-- Evidence: “In the last 12 months, 68% progressed at least one step; community participation rose from a median of 1 to 3 sessions/week.”
+- Evidence: “In the last 12 months, 68% progressed at least one step; community participation rose from a median of one to three sessions per week.”

 - Assurance: “We sample notes and confirm with family feedback; support intensity reduces where safe (e.g., 2:1 to 1:1).”